KehindeAkinbowale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Absolute value of an integer
+prints the last digit of a number